Be Part of the Winter Backpacking Team

 - Everyone must read and agree to the release of liability.
 Provide (email) a clear statement such as “I have read and accepted the terms of the release of liability.”

-- We travel in a group to increase safety and help one another, but there are no “guides” and no one has signed up to take responsibility for your safety or comfort.
+- We travel in a group to increase safety and help one another, but we are often spread out, there are no “guides” or “leaders,” and no one has signed up to take responsibility for your safety or comfort.

-- There are no avalanche experts, no first responders, and no medical professionals provided.
+- No experts are provided.
+There are no avalanche experts, no first responders, and no medical professionals provided.

-- There is usually no phone service in the wilderness.
+- No phone service is common.
+There is usually no phone service in the wilderness.

-- Everyone is a learner trying to increase his or her skills.
+- Everyone is a learner trying to increase their skills.

 - Be prepared for the same risks and take the same precautions you would take if you were backpacking alone in winter conditions.

-- Arrive self-sufficient.
-Use a checklist and do a visual gear inspection before packing.
+- Use a checklist and do a visual gear inspection before packing.

 Necessary Gear and Redundancy

-Arrive self-sufficient.
 If you bring a heavy tent, expect to carry it yourself.
-Gear redundancy adds safety.
+If you become separated from the group, you need to have all the essentials necessary to be safe.
+If everyone is self-sufficient, there will be gear redundancy which adds safety.
 If, for example, someone’s air mattress fails, someone else can give up a foam mattress.
 If a stove fails, someone else can share.

-You will need to adjust your gear based on circumstances.
-Late winter is different from early winter.
-When the days are longer and sunnier you must be prepared to avoid severe sunburns and snow blindness.
+Adjust your gear based on circumstances, such as temperature, UV, and wind forecast, and terrain.
+Late winter is different from the early winter.
+When the days are longer and sunnier you must be prepared for intense UV reflection from the snow.

 Difficulty, Experience, and Conditioning

-Many people sign up with no prior snow camping experience and enjoy the experience.
-It helps if you read the tip sheet and ask questions from those with experience.
+Many people sign up with no prior snow camping experience and enjoy the activity.
+It helps if you read the tip sheet (or this article: Before You Go…) and ask questions from other group members who are experienced.

 Everyone is welcomed.
 Diversity is valued and we want to give new members opportunities.
-Some trips have a wait list.
-If so, sign onto the wait list.
-To increase your chances of going, see “Special considerations for the Wait List” below.
+Some events have a waitlist and limited group size.
+If the waitlist is active, please sign in.
+To increase your chances of going, see “Special Considerations for the Waitlist” below.

-Selection from the wait list will be based on who signs up first, with exceptions to the group limit made for considerations that enhance the safety of the group such as:
+Selection from the waitlist will be based on who signs up first.
+For some events, prior known experience or specialized gear may be required.
+When the group limit is small (3–6) exceptions to the group limit are sometimes made for persons who can enhance the safety of the group such as:

 - ability to provide transportation, preferably AWD/4WD (most trips will only require two or three vehicles)